-Marcos: No, I didn't know about this method.
-The situation here is not so advanced.
-The most we managed to achieve some time ago -when I was captain - many years ago, was to have sex-education classes, explaining the man's body, the woman's body, what was the mechanism of pregnancy, what things were going on in their bodies.
-This was received with much enthusiasm from the men, and much embarrassment from the women.
-The men came to see how a woman's body was.
-For example - look, this town has a power plant project that breaks down all the time, but when it works... some months ago it worked for few days.
-One of the compan~eros told us, very enthusiastically, that at last he had "seen" his wife.
-He said, "I finally saw all of her."
+Marcos: Yes.
+In general, they don't seek it because of their beliefs; also for health reasons, since in their nutritional conditions an abortion can be deadly.
+Sometimes it is best to let the pregnancy be carried through, even if there is still time for an abortion.
+But we do facilitate the worked for few days.
+One of the companeros told us, very enthusiastically, that at last he had seen his wife.
+He said, I finally saw all of her.
 And they have ten kids.
 He had ten kids and he didn't know his wife's body.
 He didn't know his wife's body!
 Until there was electric light and they thought of making love with the light on, and then yes, he could see everything that was going on.
 And he talked about it as if it had been his first time.
 He already had ten children, one of them fully grown, already an insurgent [combatant in the EZLN - translators], an 18 year-old, a member of a combat unit.

 We organized these classes in order to combat the diseases that afflict the women, so that they understand the necessity of hygiene.
 It is a problem for them; the men don't take it into account.
-They think that when a compan~era has a urinary-tract infection, from lack of cleanliness for example - or if she has her period - that she is just lazy, that she doesn't want to work.
+They think that when a companera has a urinary-tract infection, from lack of cleanliness for example - or if she has her period - that she is just lazy, that she doesn't want to work.
 We need to sensitize the men to this so that they understand that a woman's body is not like a man's, in many senses.
 And that's why we organized these classes.
 We try in the talks and lectures to address these issues.